NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ***

 # Break!
-Once you've completed Step 2 for **both** simulations, you are welcome to take a 15 minute break from the tutorial.
+Once you've completed Step 2, you are welcome to take a 15 minute break from the tutorial.

 You can use this time to catch up if you haven't completed Steps 1 and/or 2 already, but we highly encourage you to step away from your machine for these 15 minutes.